deeprest/sagaGitlabMirror/Design.md

 pP

 # DESIGN pillars (from gdu.io)
-1. Mantra:  "Mega Man X movement with Metroid exploration in a generated city" or "You are a robotic ninja, fighting large robots and pirating their parts."
+1. Mantra:  "You are a robotic ninja, fighting large robots and pirating their parts."
 1. Design pillars, describing *feel* (three phrases):  Nimbly pimbly.
 Upgrades!
 Irreverent Distractions.
 2. Summary.
 Destroy bad robots and use their parts to improve yourself to save the city!
 3. Features: aiming, modify oneself with exchangeable parts, generated city
 4. Target platform: MacOS, Linux, etc
-5. Target Audience: Me.
-Any old fans of MMX.
+5. Target Audience: Any fans of MMX that want to see evolved gameplay.
 6. Game Details (see below)
 7. Interface, Controls: m+k, gamepads
 8. Artstyle: cyberpunk pixelart hq3x.
 Composite sprites with lighting, normal+emissive maps.